oracle-livelabs/oci/oci-apm-getstarted/08-construct-query/construct-query.md

 	</copy>
 	```

 2. Click **Run** to see the results.
-The query returns following columns:
+The query returns the following columns:
 * **User Name**: A username used in the session
 * **Page Views**: Total number of page views in the session
 * **Traces**: Numbers of traces per username